newtheatre/history-project/_shows/55_56/the_end_of_the_beginning.md

 ---
-title: The end of the beginning
+title: The End of the Beginning
 season: In House
 period: Autumn
 playwright: "Sean O'Casey"